cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ```

 ## Step 2.
 Access the relational data base.
-In this section blah blah...
+In this section we will describe how to access the data base using either the `JdbcTemplate` or the `DataSource` Spring beans.

 ### Add a class to define the data object(s)

-This example application will make use of a supplied Db2 table which contains employee data.
+This example application makes use of a supplied Db2 table which contains employee data.
 The supplied table can be found on your Db2 for z/OS system in database DSN8D11A.
 The DDL for this table can be found in the (Db2 for z/OS Knowledge Center)[https://www.ibm.com/support/knowledgecenter/SSEPEK_11.0.0/intro/src/tpc/db2z_sampletablesemployeemain.html]

 We need to have a representation of this table in our application so the first item we add is a definition of an employee object.
 This is provided in the [`Employee.java`](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/src/main/java/com/ibm/cicsdev/springboot/jdbc/Employee.java) class.
 This is a standard Java representation of our employee record which contains definitions for each column in the table, a constructor plus getters and setters for each field.

 ### Add a REST controller

 The REST controller is the code which will process the requests coming in from the browser.
-It will direct the incoming requests to the appropriate service method to complete the request.
+It will direct the incoming requests to the appropriate service methods to complete the request.
 Code for `EmployeeRestController.java` is provided in the [sample](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/src/main/java/com/ibm/cicsdev/springboot/jdbc/EmployeeRestController.java).
 The controller contains endpoints to perform the following functions:

-* simple end point to display usage information
+* Simple end point to display usage information
-* display all rows int the table
+* Display all Employees in the table
-* display one row in the table
+* Display one Employee in the table
-* add a new row (Employee) to the table
+* Add a new row (Employee) to the table
-* delete a row (Employee) from the table
+* Delete a row (Employee) from the table
-* update row (Employee) in the table
+* Update a row (Employee) in the table
-* add a new row (Employee) to the table under an XA transaction
+* Add a new row (Employee) to the table under an XA transaction
-* delete a row (Employee) from the table under an XA transaction
+* Delete a row (Employee) from the table under an XA transaction
-* update row (Employee) in the table under an XA transaction
+* Update row (Employee) in the table under an XA transaction

 The root endpoint providing usage details looks like the following: